poulsbopete/poulsbopete.com/README.md

 * Cost-efficient hosting of static sites.

 # Overview
-This static application is written in Javascript, hosted on S3 in a serverless configuration.
+This static application is written in Javascript, hosted on S3 in a server-less configuration.
 No need for a database or payment processing applications allows me to leverage payment APIs offered by Stripe.
 I am securely collecting and processing payment information from customers without storing any of the customer information.
 Leveraging Stripe's hosted checkout doesn't require any backend component.

 When you load the page, the catalog is loaded from the Stripe source plugin, which uses the https://stripe.com/docs/upgrades#2020-08-27 API.